kubernetes-sigs/karpenter/designs/disruption-controls.md

 // number of Node Claims that can be terminated at a time.
 // Unless specified, a budget is always active. type Budget struct {
-    // MaxUnavailable dictates how many Node Claims owned by this NodePool
+    // MaxUnavailable dictates how many NodeClaims owned by this NodePool
     // can be terminating at once.
-    // This only respects and considers nodes with a DeletionTimestamp set.
+    // This only respects and considers NodeClaims with the karpenter.sh/disruption taint.
     MaxUnavailable intstr.IntOrString `json:"maxUnavailable" hash:"ignore"`
     // Crontab specifies when a budget begins being active.
     // Crontab uses the same syntax as a Cronjob.